amundada2310/CarND--Advanced-Lane-Lines-Detection/writeup.md

    2.2 Perfomed below mentioned HLS Color Space Threshold on the images:
     1. H channel  2.
 S channel  3.
 L channel

-   2.3 Perfomed below mentioned HLS Color Space Threshold on the images:
+   2.3 Perfomed below mentioned HSV Color Space Threshold on the images:
    1. V channel

    2.4 Combined the threshold results of (1.
 Sobel in the X direction 3.
 Magnitude Threshold  4.
 Direction Threshold) gradient threshold with the S channel (HLS) and V cahnnel (HSV) color space threshold.
 The combination resulted in a binary thresholded images.